econoalchemist/Passport-Batch2/01_Self-Custody.md

 </p>

 ## Supply Chain Validation
 The first step is to complete the Supply Chain Validation.
-This ensures that your device has been delivered to you as the manufacturer intended; authentic and unmodified.
+This ensures that your device has been delivered to you as the manufacturer intended, authentic and unmodified.

 -  Open the Envoy app on your mobile device.
 -  Select `Set up a new Passport`.